 More Options for Attendance

-Since hybrid events give people two different ways to attend, companies that host them can potentially double their audience.
-Not only do they have two audiences instead of one, but those people who could not or would not attend in person can join from wherever in the world they are located.
+Since hybrid events offer people two different ways to attend, companies hosting them can potentially double their audience.
+Not only do they have two audiences instead of one, but people who could not or would not attend in person can join from anywhere in the world.

-While in-person aspects of events can be more exclusive, unique and memorable because of the destination and cultural elements, hybrid components allow more participants.
+While in-person aspects of events can be more exclusive, unique, and memorable due to the destination and cultural elements, hybrid components allow for a larger number of participants.
 The hybrid component can provide elevated experiences for those attending in-person while expanding the options for an audience(s) who can’t participate due to time, budget or other constraints.

-Additionally, hybrid aspects can allow new markets or audiences to have limited access to learning tracks, networking sessions, breakout groups, etc. Hybrid events can be ideal for customer retention, stakeholders’ education, relationship building, brand awareness, product launches, etc.
+Additionally, hybrid aspects can allow new markets or audiences to have limited access to learning tracks, networking sessions, breakout groups, and other events.
+Hybrid events can be ideal for customer retention, stakeholder education, relationship building, brand awareness, and product launches, among other purposes.

 Data to Assist with Decision-Making

-Justifying the cost of hosting hybrid events is much easier than strictly in-person events because the digital piece provides plenty of data.
-All interactions are captured via the platform used for the meeting, which offers a treasure trove of data to leverage.
+Justifying the cost of hosting hybrid events is much easier than hosting strictly in-person events, as the digital component provides ample data.
+All interactions are captured via the platform used for the meeting, which offers a wealth of data to leverage.

-While in-person aspects can gather data through gamification, real-time polls, etc., this data doesn’t capture exchanges outside these apps.
-However, a hybrid platform can gather intelligence ranging from interactions, common themes, the sentiment of conversations, popular topics, the duration of time spent within a session, program, etc., and so much more.
+While in-person aspects can gather data through gamification and real-time polls, for instance, this data doesn’t capture exchanges that occur outside these apps.
+However, a hybrid platform can gather intelligence ranging from interactions, common themes, the sentiment of conversations, popular topics, the duration of time spent within a session, and much more.

 All of this data can then be used in conjunction with feedback from in-person experiences and post-event analysis to assist with decision-making.
 This analysis can help: